etcharran/Nubank/README.md

 This layer core logic is located in the Operation class.

+To extend Validations implement the BusinessValidation abstract class and add the new Validation to the Operation Fixture.

+For example a necessary validation to the transaction operation would be an ExistantAccountValidation.

+Steps:
+- Create the class
+- Inherit the BusinessValidation
+- Declare the ExistantAccountValidation in the TransactionOperation.InitializeFixture method

 ## Persistence
 The persistence layer has two repositorios one for each known Operation.
 - AccountRepository
 - TransactionRepository

-This implementations handle the memory persistence.
+This implementations handles the memory persistence.

 # Notes